 “Sometimes the most productive thing you can do is relax.”

-So I’m making a few promises to myself on what I’m going to be doing from this point forward to reduce the chances of burnout happening again.
-Hopefully they resonate with you too?
+So, I’m making some promises to myself for what I’m going to be doing from this point forward to reduce the chances of burnout happening again.
+I hope they serve as permission for you too.

 Make time for joy.

-Recently, I’ve been trying to focus all business communication through email… rather than having messages spread over WhatsApp, Instagram, texts, Facebook… it’s a lot to handle!
-Focusing your communication through one channel will allow you to be more efficient and consistent in your approach.
-I’ve started only checking emails twice a day which has really helped me to stick to my plan for the day, rather than my inbox dictating what needs to be done.
+Recently, I’ve been trying to focus all business communication through email and scheduled calls.
+If you’re not careful, you can have communications spread over WhatsApp, Instagram, text messages, Facebook… it’s a lot to handle isn’t it?
+Focusing your communication through less channels will allow you to be more efficient and consistent in your approach.
+In order to stay in the flow of my creative work, I’ve started leaving my phone in a different room, only checking emails periodically throughout the day, and bringing structure to my working day… all of which has helped me to be more productive and intentional with how I spend my time.

-Turn off annoying notifications, or any notifications for apps that you don’t need to see popping up every two minutes.
+Your apps don’t need to be grabbing your attention with notifications every two minutes, so turn off the non-essential notifications.
 A lot of apps use notifications to keep luring you back to the app, in order to generate more advertising revenue.
-Do you really need to see every Instagram notification or email popping up on your phone as it comes through, which then distracts you from your current task and thinking about what you’re going to reply?
+Do you really need to see every Facebook/Instagram/Twitter/Email notification popping up on your phone as it comes through, distracting you from the task at hand?
 Probably not.

-Try different workflows, try new ways of working, get out of your routine a little bit, set some working hours.
-See what works best for you.
+Try different workflows, try new ways of working, get out of your routine a little bit, set some working hours, work when you feel like it.
+See what works best for you. not feeling your current task?
+I always find a short walk, cup of tea, stroke of the dog, or a day dream can help – those short moments away from your desk often result in some of the most inspired ideas!

 Make time for you.